John Allen Hendricks, Ph.D.

 He is Vice President for Academic Relations (2014-2015) for the Broadcast Education Association's (BEA) Executive Committee serving as the organization's Secretary/Treasurer.
-From 2009-2013, he served as a member of the Board of Directors representing District 5 (Texas, Oklahoma, Kansas, Missouri, and Arkansas) and currently serves as Chair of the BEA Radio & Audio Media (RAM) Division.
-He is past President of the Oklahoma Broadcast Education Association (OBEA) and is a former ex-officio member of the Board of Directors of the Oklahoma Association of Broadcasters (OAB).
+From 2009-2013, he served as a member of the BEA Board of Directors representing District 5 (Texas, Oklahoma, Kansas, Missouri, and Arkansas) and is a past Chair of the BEA Radio & Audio Media (RAM) division.
+He is past President of the Oklahoma Broadcast Education Association (OBEA).
 He is past Chair of the Southern States Communication Association's (SSCA) Political Communication and Mass Communication divisions.
 Dr. Hendricks serves on the Editorial Advisory Board of the Journal of Radio and Audio Media and is a past member of the Editorial Advisory Board of the Southwestern Mass Communication Journal.